 1.1 Outsourced and cloud computing IT services may be considered where new and changed IT services are planned.
 Legal obligations relating to information security and other aspects of implementing and operating outsourced services, such as commercial and reputation risk, will be evaluated and managed through the use of risk assessments and contractual agreements.

-1.2 A formal procurement process, including a risk assessment and review of proposed contractual terms and conditions, must be used to assess whether a University IT Service can be supplied by outsourcing or cloud computing.
+1.2 A formal process, including a risk assessment and review of proposed contractual terms and conditions, must be used to assess whether a University IT Service can be supplied by outsourcing or cloud computing (IT Outsourcing and Cloud Computing - Method Statement).
 The same process should be followed whether the University will pay for the service or use it free of charge.
-The process will be managed as a project and will involve University staff with expertise in procurement, information law, contract law, information security and data protection.
-Human Resources expertise may also be required.
-Specialist advice must be sought from external agencies where required.
+The process will involve University staff with expertise in procurement, law, information security, data protection and other areas as required.
+Specialist advice will be sought from external agencies where required.

-1.3 The risk assessment will use the criteria defined in the “Method Statement - Risk assessment for selection of outsourcing or cloud computing provider”.
-The results of the risk assessment will identify if the outsourcing arrangement should proceed and if so, any requirements for specific controls.
+1.4 The computing risk assessment must identify if the outsourcing arrangement should proceed and if so, any requirements for specific controls.

-1.4 The contract will be defined in accordance with the “Method Statement - Contractual requirements for IT outsourcing and cloud computing”.
-The contract will specify the information security and other standards the supplier is required to meet and will include adequate remedies for breach as well as a Service Level Agreement (SLA) specifying working practices.
+1.5 The contract must specify the information security and other standards the supplier is required to meet and will include adequate remedies for breach as well as a Service Level Agreement (SLA) specifying working practices.
 The contract will ensure the supplier is aware of and accepts their responsibilities.

-1.7 When the formal evaluation process is complete, the Director of Information (or nominated alternative) will decide if the information risks can be managed to an acceptable level.
-The project team will then consider all aspects of the outsourcing proposal to decide whether the University IT Service can be supplied by the third party.
-Depending on the risk and impact of the proposed new service, the Registrar and Secretary and/or Vice Chancellor might be asked to give their approval.
+1.8 When the formal evaluation process is complete, the Director of Technology, Estates and Facilities (or nominated alternative) will decide if the information risks can be managed to an acceptable level.
+The project team will then consider all aspects of the outsourcing proposal to decide whether the University IT system or service can be supplied by the third party.

 2.1 This policy applies to all departments and to all members of the University who might be considering, selecting, implementing or operating a third party service as a University IT service.